 You say you may consider widening a some point, but provide neither date nor criteria.16 Which begs the question: If you don’t do this now when the cost is minimal and support overwhelming, when will you ever find the political will?17

-The Agency’s letter cites the input and approval of “several advocacy groups,” yet omits the 240 organizations and communities asking for more.18 19 Or USDOT guidelines urging substantial bike-ped upgrades during reconstruction.20
+The Agency’s letter cites the input and approval of “several advocacy groups,” yet omits that Transportation Alternatives, a principal member of that group, is now calling for AASHTO-compliant paths.18 Or the 240 organizations and communities asking for more,19 including project stakeholders.20 Or USDOT guidelines which urge substantial bike-ped upgrades during reconstruction.21

 Mr. Chairman, the Agency has been circulating the same faulty arguments since 2014.
 What’s new is that your signature is on the letter.
 As it will be on restored paths that are frankly doomed to fail.

-If this is the PA’s new customer service, perhaps we should petition Apple to take over mass transit – or Amazon if they select us as their second headquarters.
-Seattle takes its cycling infrastructure very seriously.21
+If this is the PA’s new customer service, perhaps we should petition Apple to take over mass transit – or Amazon if they select us for their HQ2.
+Seattle takes its cycling infrastructure very seriously.22

 Either way, the competition should spur the Agency to achieve the world-class level of service to which you aspire and of which it is surely capable.